 If a quarter grade is reduced due to attendance, there will be a note in the quarter grade comments.
 A parent meeting with the Dean of Students may be requested if absences begin to accrue.
 Extracurricular participation in activities such as sports, clubs and organizations, performances and/ or school sponsored events may be jeopardized.

 A student whose health prevents him/her from staying within these limits will meet with the Dean of Academics to determine the next appropriate steps, which may include a leave of absence.
-Attendance is an essential part of the school experience and the School cannot reasonably accommodate extended absences.
+Attendance is an essential part of the school experience and LTS cannot reasonably accommodate extended absences.

 The school day begins at Long Trail at 8:00 am.
 Students are expected to arrive no earlier than 7:30 am.
 In addition, students are expected to depart campus within 15 minutes of their last school obligation, including after-school activities.

-Illnesses: Parents must contact the Receptionist by 7:30 am.
-Students who become ill during the day must report immediately to a Director of Student Life who will assist the student with arrangements to go home.
+- Illnesses: Parents must contact the receptionist by 7:30 am.
+Students who become ill during the day must report immediately to the Dean of Students, who will assist with arrangements to go home.

-Planned absences: The School must be alerted, in advance, if a student plans to miss a class, athletic commitment or special program.
-A Planned Absence Form (available online or from the Receptionist) must be completed and submitted two days prior to the planned absence.
-Failure to complete the form in a timely manner will result in absences being considered as unreported/unexcused.
+- Planned absences: The school must be alerted, in advance, if a student plans to miss a class, athletic commitment or special program.
+A PLANNED ABSENCE form must be completed and submitted two days prior to the absence.

 Students are responsible for initiating the process for making up work after an absence as follows: